Blog

 Manual vs. automatic moisture monitoring

-Moisture in timber can lead to serious structural issues like mould and rot if left unchecked.
+High levels of moisture in timber can lead to serious issues like mould growth or more structurally significant damage as a result of wood-rotting fungi, if left unchecked.
 This blog explains the risks of high moisture levels, the signs to watch for, and compares manual and automatic monitoring methods.
 With real-time alerts and continuous data, automatic systems like Tector’s make it easier to prevent damage, reduce workload, and protect the longevity of timber buildings.

 Manual vs. automatic moisture monitoring

 Timber is widely used in modern construction thanks to its sustainability, versatility, and aesthetic appeal.
 But being a natural material, timber is sensitive to changes in moisture.
-If left unmanaged, high moisture levels can lead to mould, rot, and structural degradation – often with costly consequences.
+If left unmanaged, high moisture levels can lead to mould, rot, and subsequent structural degradation, often with costly consequences.

 Whether you're working on new builds, renovations, or long-term monitoring of timber buildings, understanding how to manage moisture is essential for durability and compliance.